Tracks 1-14 | ||||||||||||||||||||||||||||||

 Track 10

-DR LOVE: Let’s talk about the management of chronic myelogenous leukemia.
+DR LOVE: Let’s talk about the management of chronic myelogenous

 Before the new tyrosine kinase inhibitors dasatinib and nilotinib were available, patients who were not faring well would receive imatinib dose escalations, and some responded (Kantarjian 2003).
 Now a higher dose of imatinib has been compared to dasatinib.
 The time to treatment failure was superior with dasatinib compared to the higher dose of imatinib (Kantarjian 2007; [2.2]).
 I believe that most people are simply switching to a different tyrosine kinase inhibitor rather than increasing the dose of imatinib.